FoushWare/aws-bookmark/exameTopics.md

 - **Option D:** AWS Glue and Amazon EMR with Apache Spark are more suited for complex ETL and large-scale analytics, which would add significant operational overhead for on-demand querying.

+## Question 3

+A company uses AWS Organizations to manage multiple AWS accounts for different departments.
+The management account has an Amazon S3 bucket that contains project reports.
+The company wants to limit access to this S3 bucket to only users of accounts within the organization in AWS Organizations.
+**Which solution meets these requirements with the LEAST amount of operational overhead?**

+- [ ] **A.** Add the aws PrincipalOrgID global condition key with a reference to the organization ID to the S3 bucket policy.
+- [ ] **B.** Create an organizational unit (OU) for each department.
+Add the aws:PrincipalOrgPaths global condition key to the S3 bucket policy.
+- [ ] **C.** Use AWS CloudTrail to monitor the CreateAccount, InviteAccountToOrganization, LeaveOrganization, and RemoveAccountFromOrganization events.
+Update the S3 bucket policy accordingly.
+- [ ] **D.** Tag each user that needs access to the S3 bucket.
+Add the aws:PrincipalTag global condition key to the S3 bucket policy.

+### Answer and Explanation

+**Correct Answer:** **A.** Add the aws PrincipalOrgID global condition key with a reference to the organization ID to the S3 bucket policy.

+#### Explanation:

+- **PrincipalOrgID** is a global condition key that allows access to be restricted to all accounts within a specific AWS Organization.
+By adding this key to the S3 bucket policy with the organization ID, the bucket can be securely accessed only by users in accounts within the organization.
+- **Minimal Operational Overhead:** This approach is straightforward to implement, requires no additional resources or tracking, and automatically applies access controls across all accounts within the organization.

+#### Why Other Options Are Less Suitable:

+- **Option B:** Using `aws:PrincipalOrgPaths` would require organizing accounts into specific OUs and managing policies based on path structure, which increases complexity.
+- **Option C:** Relying on CloudTrail to monitor account changes and manually update policies would create significant operational overhead.
+- **Option D:** Tagging individual users and managing permissions with `aws:PrincipalTag` is complex and difficult to scale, especially with multiple users across departments.

+## Question 4

+An application runs on an Amazon EC2 instance in a VPC.
+The application processes logs that are stored in an Amazon S3 bucket.
+The EC2 instance needs to access the S3 bucket without connectivity to the internet.
+**Which solution will provide private network connectivity to Amazon S3?**

+- [ ] **A.** Create a gateway VPC endpoint to the S3 bucket.
+- [ ] **B.** Stream the logs to Amazon CloudWatch Logs.
+Export the logs to the S3 bucket.
+- [ ] **C.** Create an instance profile on Amazon EC2 to allow S3 access.
+- [ ] **D.** Create an Amazon API Gateway API with a private link to access the S3 endpoint.

+### Answer and Explanation

+**Correct Answer:** **A.** Create a gateway VPC endpoint to the S3 bucket.

+#### Explanation:

+- **Gateway VPC Endpoint** for Amazon S3 allows EC2 instances in a VPC to privately connect to S3 without requiring an internet connection, as it enables secure and private access over the AWS internal network.
+- **Minimal Operational Overhead:** This solution is simple to implement and provides the necessary private connectivity directly between the EC2 instance and the S3 bucket without additional configurations.

+#### Why Other Options Are Less Suitable:

+- **Option B:** Exporting logs through CloudWatch Logs adds unnecessary complexity and costs, as it doesn’t provide a direct private connection to S3 for the EC2 instance.
+- **Option C:** An instance profile grants permissions to access S3 but does not ensure private network connectivity, as it still requires internet or a VPC endpoint.
+- **Option D:** API Gateway with a private link is not intended for direct S3 access and would create unnecessary complexity and overhead.